by: Charles O’Dale

 - IMPACT CRATER IDENTIFICATION – Geologic confirmation for an impact event:

 - CRATER FORMATION – Impact involves the transfer of massive amounts of energy to a relatively small area of the Earth’s surface, in an extremely short period of time (Kinetic energy).
 Three stages of crater formation:

 - excavation; and

 - CRATER CLASSIFICATION – On this planet, impact craters are divided into three basic morphologic subdivisions:

 - peak ring craters.

 - CRATER EJECTA – When the crater formation process ends, the resulting circular structure and the surrounding area is covered by an ejecta blanket.

-- CRATER SHAPE – Why are impact craters mostly always round?
+- CRATER SHAPE – Why are impact craters almost always round? (or polygonal?)

-- GEOLOGICAL PERIODS vs IMPACT – Crater list of known impact craters that R. A. F. Grieve and P. B. Robertson documented in 1979.
+- GEOLOGICAL PERIODS vs IMPACT – R. A. F. Grieve and P. B. Robertson 1979 documentation of known impact craters.